drs-az/Beam/README.md

 - Copy-to-clipboard functionality
 - Mobile-first responsive layout
 - Fully offline, installable PWA experience on Android and desktop

+## 🔑 Key Derivation Options

+Use the dropdown beneath the passphrase field to select **PBKDF2** or **Argon2id**.
+Argon2id employs 64MB of memory and 3 iterations for strong resistance to brute-force attacks.

 ## 🔐 Passphrase Guidelines